 BIG QUESTION

-What are some ways that our Sabbath School group can be purposeful in helping students discover their purpose?
+What are some ways that our Sabbath School group can be intentional in helping students discover their purpose?

 APPLICATION

 Did you know that one of the ways that you can discover your calling is to identify your spiritual gifts?
 The Youth Ministries Department of the Seventh-day Adventist church has created a spiritual gifts test just for students!
-Why not take some time during Sabbath School to take the assessment.
+Why not take some time during Sabbath School to take the assessment?
 Once you’ve shared the results with your leader, you all can find ways to start experimenting with your gifts!
 This is a great first step towards finding your purpose!

 Spiritual Gifts Questionnaire - Adventist Youth Ministries (gcyouthministries.org)